tsck/mcp-ui/TECH_SPEC.md

 The output of this project will be:

-1. **A working SDK** (`@lg-mcp-ui/sdk`) that can augment MongoDB MCP Server tool responses with UI resources
+1. **A working package** (`@lg-mcp-ui/core`) that can augment MongoDB MCP Server tool responses with UI resources
-2. **An example implementation** demonstrating the SDK working with the MongoDB MCP Server, rendering UI that displays the results of the `list-databases` tool.
+2. **An example implementation** demonstrating LeafyGreen MCP-UI working with the MongoDB MCP Server, rendering UI that displays the results of the `list-databases` tool.

 The example will showcase the complete end-to-end flow:

 - MongoDB MCP Server executes `list-databases` tool
-- SDK augments the response with a UIResource pointing to an embeddable UI
+- LeafyGreen MCP-UI augments the response with a `UIResource` pointing to an embeddable UI
 - Embeddable UI renders a Card component displaying the list of databases
 - Client application renders the UI pointed to in the UIResource in a sandboxed iframe